apmlabs/ace-box/docs/docs/03_develop/2_extend.md

 ## <span class="difficulty-easy">(Easy)</span> Deploy ChatOps tool - Mattermost

-1. Add Mattermost to have a ChatOps solution embedded within our use case
+1. In order to deploy mattermost, we can use the [mattermost](../04_curated_roles/mattermost.md) role.
+Follow the role documentation to learn how to use it.
+For our example, let's add Mattermost, in order to have a ChatOps solution embedded within our use case:

 ```yaml
 - include_role:
     name: mattermost
 ```

-2. Use sub-tasks from the role to configure it
+2. Use sub-tasks from the role to configure it:

 ```yaml
 - name: Mattermost - Create a new channel